Fokker-Planck equations on discrete infinite graphs: Introduction

 This seminal discovery initiated numerous important developments connecting four fundamental concepts in continuous spaces: free energy functionals, FPE, generalized notions of Ricci curvature, and optimal transportation theory (see monographs \cite{A-G-S, Villani2009, Villani20003} for comprehensive treatments).
 The subsequent work of Lott-Sturm-Villani \cite{L-V-2009, Sturm1, Sturm2} established a rigorous theory of Ricci curvature in length spaces, uncovering deep connections between entropy and curvature.
 However, while these theoretical frameworks are well-developed for continuous settings, their discrete counterparts, particularly for finite and infinite graphs, remain poorly understood, presenting significant challenges and open questions in the field for a long time.

 \

 Almost a decade and a half ago, Chow, Huang, Li, and Zhou \cite{C-H-L-Z} considered FPE for a free energy functional defined on a finite graph.
 They showed that the solution of FPE converges to the Gibbs measure asymptotically, which mimics the entropy dissipation property in a discrete space.
-In particular, their analysis specifically revealed that the FPE constitutes the gradient flow of the free energy functional on a Riemannian manifold equipped with a metric structure that generalizes classical Wasserstein-type geometries.
+In particular, their analysis specifically revealed that the FPE constitutes the gradient flow of the free energy functional on a Riemannian manifold equipped with a logarithmic-mean-type metric structure that generalizes classical Wasserstein-type geometries.
 At the same time, Mielke \cite{M2011,M2013} and Maas \cite{M-2011} independently established similar Riemannian metrics in finite graphs assumed to be associated with an irreducible and reversible Markov kernel.
-Since then, the concept related to optimal transportation on finite discrete graphs has been extensively studied \cite{E-M-2012,C-L-Z,M-F-L-S,M-F-S-2020,E-M-W-2019}.
+Since then, the concept related to optimal transportation on finite discrete graphs has been extensively studied \cite{E-M-2012,C-L-Z,M-F-L-S,M-F-S-2020,E-M-W-2019,E-2014,F-M-P-2022}.
 In particular, Che, Huang, Li, and Tetali \cite{C-H-L-T} showed that the solution of FPE derived in \cite{C-H-L-Z} will converge to the Gibbs measure exponentially fast, and established the discrete analog of Talagrand-type inequality.
+Another related direction is the cosh-type generalized gradient structure, which provides an important alternative to the logarithmic-mean-type metric structure used in discrete optimal transport.
+A well-known drawback of the logarithmic-mean-type structure for nonlocal diffusion is its strong reliance on strict positivity of the density.
+This difficulty is one of the reasons why non-metric cosh-type generalized gradient-flow structures, first introduced in the context of Markov chains and large-deviation principles by Mielke, Peletier, and Renger \cite{M-P-R-2014}, have attracted increasing attention in recent years.
+The advantage of the cosh-type structure is that it is naturally connected with the large-deviation principle for jump processes and Markov chains, and it often provides a more flexible non-metric generalized gradient-flow formulation \cite{M-P-S-2021,P-S-2023}.

 \